These operational and documentation challenges are connected to broader

 - Contractor accountability

-Construction documentation improves communication, coordination, accountability, budgeting, and operational efficiency while reducing project mistakes and disputes.
+Construction documentation improves communication, coordination, accountability, budgeting, workflow visibility, and operational efficiency while reducing project risks and disputes.

-Construction firms can improve documentation by standardizing systems, centralizing information, improving communication, and using modern workflow tools.
+Construction firms improve workflows by standardizing systems, centralizing project information, improving communication, and using modern digital workflow platforms.